-The rest of proposals are compared in Fig. 9.
+The rest of proposals are compared in Figure 7.
 In this figure, the time differences among the defragmentation using the brute force technique and two versions of the technique based on selective readings and writings, with and without service maintenance, can be seen.
-The time difference between both versions shows the maintenance cost that allows one to respond to data requests while the defragmentation is running.
+The time difference between both versions shows the maintenace cost that allow to respond to data requests while the defragmentation is running.